 “The mission of The Women’s Center is to significantly improve the mental health and well-being of all members of the community through counseling, education, support and advocacy.”

-Verdict: The Women’s Center recently reworked their mission statement from one that used vague language with no telling of what they did on a daily basis or whom they served, to one that inspires action.
-Now, the public and potential donors understand the awesome work the nonprofit does because they can read directly how their support (especially financial) is put to use.
+Review: The public and potential donors understand the nonprofit’s awesome work because they can read directly how their support (especially financial) is put to use.
 All it takes is keeping it simple!

 5 Quick Tests For Your Mission Statement

-Post your mission statement in the comments below – let’s critique our statements together.
-Hint: Use the 5 Quick Tests above, and look at the opening chart.
+PS: Use the 5 Quick Tests above, and look at the opening chart.
 Do you pass?
 Do you need to revise your statement?
 Let’s all work together to craft awesome statements.
 Now you can work on your vision and values.

 No matter how invested you are in your core mission and all that it takes to make it happen, starting and growing your nonprofit can be hard.
 There are so many hoops to jump through, from certifying your nonprofit status designation, developing a sustainable and effective nonprofit strategy, and more.
 That is a lot for one or a small group of people to handle.
 The team at BryteBridge specializing in helping new nonprofits have a strong start.